 Understand and narrate the history of religious and cultural interactions across the U.S. historical landscape.

 Speak knowledgeably about what comprises a religiously diverse society-- its constructions, conflicts, and common goods—both within the American tradition and in international contexts.

 Understand varying roles of an engaged citizenry and the political consequences of religious associations.

 Ask difficult questions that lead to analyses of the moral consequences of public policies.

 Articulate what the 'Common Good' might look like in a pluralistic society.

-The introductory course will be a focused and constructive seminar conversation about the various intersections between religion and public life, focusing on the American context.
-Listed as a theology course (THEO 3253), the introductory seminar, "Religion and American Public Life," will be taught by the director of the minor.
+The introductory seminar, listed as a theology course (THEO 3253), "Religion and American Public Life," will be taught by the director of the minor.
+This introductory course will be a focused and constructive seminar conversation about the various intersections between religion and public life, focusing on the American context.
 All students entering the minor will take this introductory course first.
 During the course, students will meet with the director to determine which elective courses are the best fit for their interests and, if needed, will be connected with another faculty member who will assist in recommending electives.

 Example of Elective Clusters

 - Religion and the Arts

 - Religion, Culture, and Media